iFun/Blog/content/blog/Notes for CleanCode/index.md

 ### Function should do one thing, they should do it well. they should do it only.

 > No side effects.
-Function must promises to do one thing,and it does not do any other hidden things
+Function must promises to do one thing, and it does not do any other hidden things

 ### Command Query Separation

-	> Function should either do something or answer something, but now both
+1. Function should either do something or answer something, but now both
-	>
-	> Either function change the state of an object or return some info about that object
+2. Either function change the state of an object or return some info about that object
-	>
-	> Do BOTH can lead confusion
+3. Do BOTH can lead confusion

-### Use Expcetions to return error instead of error codes
+### Use Expcetion to return error instead of error codes

 #  Chapter 4 Comments
 > Don’t comment bad code. re-write it